Hay on Wye, Herefordshire & Shropshire Cottages

 Double glazed doors lead to an open plan Living Room comprising of a Sitting Area with three sizeable sofas and a wood burning stove, TV (Freeview) and DVD player, a Dining Area with a table seating up to 23 guests and fitted Kitchen on a mezzanine level at one end, reached via a small, spiral staircase.

-Bedroom One with king size bed (5ft), extra 'day bed' and double doors leading onto a balcony.
+Bedroom One with king size bed (5ft)with an extra single bed and double doors leading onto a balcony.

 Bedroom Two (accessed via a staircase leading down from the living room) with zip and link beds offering a choice of super king size bed (6ft) or twin beds plus an additional single bed.